Tron0/AkladellWebsite/rules.md

 ## Experience Points

 XP is earned solely through the acquisition of gold.
 For each Gold Piece (GP) safely collected, players will earn 1 XP.
 All experience is shared between the party.
-Players may receive flat amounts of XP from uncovering hidden lore and completing their goals as well.

 ## Costs of Living